makersacademy/takeaway-challenge/README.md

 User story 2:
 - created an order class.
 It is responsible for creating a basket, adding dishes to the basket and displaying the basket.
 On initialization it is given the attribute @basket which is an empty array.
 Adding a dishes adds the dishes to @basket.
 Displaying the basket shows the dishes in the basket and their prices.

+User story 3:
+- added responsibility for calculating and displaying the cost of the basket to the order class.
+The total cost method shows the sum of the price for each dish in the basket.

+User story 4:
+- I ran out of time

 Example feature tests
 -----